 PA inspected and serviced.
 7 passenger cloth interior.
 Sport edition Mazda cx-9 Automatic transmission, cruise control and air conditioning.
 Great transportation.
 We welcome trades.
 Please call Suzanne for an appointment or a Zoom showing.Three zero two five four five three four eight nine

 This is the fastest production and best handling car ever built!
-2005 Porsche Carrera 911s has it Tiptronic s transmission it has 125,000 miles on it but 2000 miles ago the engine was completely rebuilt and redone info can provided upon request .
-The car is GT silver metallic it has Black full leather with power seats and heated front seats you'll see the 19-inch classic Wheels and there's also a Bose high-end sound package and CD.
+2005 Porsche Carrera 911s has a Tiptronic transmission (automatic) with 125,000 miles on the body, but only 2000 miles on the completely rebuilt engine!
+Original MSRP was $97270.
+The car is GT Silver Metallic it has Black full leather with power seats and heated front seats you'll see the 19-inch classic Wheels and there's also a Bose high-end sound package and CD.
 This is highly desirable and selling at a very nice price.
 It is at Bavarian Motorsport in Kennett Square please contact Suzanne for a zoom appointment or to test drive Three-zero-two-five-four-five-three-four-eight-nine.